SAP-samples/teched2022-XP262/exercises/ex3/README.md

 ## Summary

-You've now hopefully gotten a more detailed understanding of how your application behaves and get a better overview and concrete information, when events have been consumed from the Queue or how CAP checks the need for SAP Event Mesh Queues/Subscriptions.
+You've now hopefully gotten a more detailed understanding of how your application behaves and have a better overview, with concrete information, about when events have been consumed from the Queue or how CAP checks the need for SAP Event Mesh Queues/Subscriptions.

 In the next exercise, we'll cover the data persistency for this application - the HDI Container on SAP HANA Cloud.